"IT'S TIME TO TAKE

 For some time now, the comic book industry has been throwing around figures on how comics are being read by a progressively older audience.
 Supposedly, approximately fifty percent of all comic books are purchased by persons between 15 and 25 years of age, predominantly male.
 While this is probably true, I think this statistic requires further analysis and interpretation.

 There was a time, and not too long ago, when the major publishers of comic books created their product primarily to attract an audience of 10-12 year olds.
 If you look at the current condition of mainstream comics it is apparent that to some degree this marketing concept still persists.
-True, the overall quality of writing and art is nowhere near as pre-adolescent as it was 15-20 years ago; but we still have books like GI Joe, US 1, Superboy, captain Carrot, Team America, DNAgents and others.
+True, the overall quality of writing and art is nowhere near as pre-adolescent as it was 15-20 years ago; but we still have books like GI Joe, US 1, Superboy, Captain Carrot, Team America, DNAgents and others.

 I think that Marvel, DC and the independents (like Pacific Comics, Eclipse, First, etc.) are generally on the right track by attempting to publish books geared toward a young adult and older audience.
 The development of the "Graphic Novel", and the use of better quality paper for books like Camelot 3000, Marvel Fanfare, Twisted Tales and others, hopefully will pave the way for the next genesis in comic book publishing.
 Unfortunately, format and substance changes come much too slowly in the comic book industry.
 The industry has not kept pace with society.
 It appears as though the comic book publishers have been in the "Marvel Universe" or on "Earth One, Two or Three" for so long that no one thought to look out their window to see what is happening in the real world.
 Publishing "comic" books geared for the pre-adolescent market should be, at best, minimal.
 Particularly, when as reported in the March 1983 issue of Money Magazine:

-junior high and high schools across the country have been and are continuing to
+• Except for the population boom in the southwest United States, most elementary, junior high and high schools across the country have been and are continuing to experience declining enrollments.

-• Nearly one-third of the current US population was born in the post-war (World War II)
+• Nearly one-third of the current US population was born in the post-war (World War II) baby boom (from 1946-1964).

 • One-third of the US population is currently between 19 and 37 years of age.